-Mr. Michael Apodaca, stepped-up from his normal role as Deputy Chief Security Officer to serve as the Acting Chief Security Officer for the Mission Support Bureau earlier this year in 2013.
-Mr. Apodaca comes to FEMA with a wealth of management and leadership experience after recently retiring from the U.S. Army as a Colonel.
+Mr. Michael Apodaca began serving as the Acting Chief Security Officer for the Mission Support Bureau in November 2011.
+Mr. Apodaca came to FEMA with a wealth of management and leadership experience after retiring from the U.S. Army as a Colonel.
 Prior to joining FEMA, he served as the Commander for a joint law enforcement organization chartered by the Secretary of Defense responsible for conducting terrorist investigations.
 He was responsible for supervising a large workforce comprised of military and civilian employees, oversight of budget development and execution, ensuring effective implementation of programs, and liaison with numerous law enforcement and intelligence agencies.

 Mr. Apodaca also served as the Chief of the U.S. Army Military Police Branch, where his duties included supporting Overseas Contingency Operations and Human Resource issues.
 His skills in change management and conflict resolution allowed him to increase overall program effectiveness.
 He has demonstrated experience overseeing the establishment and implementation of appropriate security policies, standards, and procedures.

 Mr. Apodaca’s prior military career also includes serving as a Director of Emergency Services for a U.S. Army installation with a population of over 100,000.
 He was responsible for management of security efforts to protect personnel, facilities, and classified information.
 He reduced crime by establishing a collaborative relationship and training opportunities between a contract security guard force, Department of the Army police, and military police personnel.
 Mr. Apodaca was responsible for creating and managing key relationships between Federal, State, local, and FEMA entities.